prakash-aryan/UML-Umbrello-Tutorials/README.md

 This site is deployed on GitHub Pages.
 The deployment process uses two branches:
 - `main` - Contains the source code
-- `gh-pages` - Contains the built website
+- `gh-pages` - Contains the built website for deployment

+The live site is available at: https://prakash-aryan.github.io/UML-Umbrello-Tutorials/

 ### Manual Deployment Process